 After the United States activist hedge fund Elliott Management, which holds 0.6 percent of Samsung, proposed a split to boost the shareholder value, the South Korean electronics company has now said that it will soon unveil the plans to increase the shareholder value.

-Recently, reports started circulating in the media that the hedge fund wants Samsung Electronics to split into a holding vehicle for ownership purposes and an operating organisation, pay a $26 bln special dividend, pledge to return a minimum 75 percent of free cash flow to investors and agree to appoint some independent directors.
+Recently, reports started circulating in the media that the hedge fund wants Samsung Electronics to split into a holding vehicle for ownership purposes and an operating organization, pay a $26 bln special dividend, pledge to return a minimum 75 percent of free cash flow to investors and agree to appoint some independent directors.

 “It’s difficult to argue with the logic of Elliott’s proposals,” said David Smith, head of corporate governance at Aberdeen Asset Management Asia.
 “A simpler structure is certainly preferable, and yes most would agree they can afford to pay out more.